Facebook Ad Campaigns: The Holiday Guide

 5. Facebook’s Official Holiday Guide

 Yes, you read it right, Facebook’s holiday guide.
-Every year Facebook releases a holiday planning guide for advertisers to help them perfect their marketing strategy.
+Every year Facebook releases a holiday planning guide for advertisers to help them perfect their marketing strategies.

 There you have it, the complete holiday guide to your holiday ad campaigns.
 The key here is to start early, as I said in the beginning, to get the lay of the land and also to see what is working for you.